-Protests against LGBTQ-inclusive curriculum in schools permanently banned
+Religious schools move against LGBTQ-inclusive curriculum in UK schools

 Parents have obviously always taken a keen interest in what their children are being taught at school, and the question of how discussion of sexuality and LGBTQ people is presented to young people has long been a point of contention – particularly in the UK.

 What’s the latest?

 The BBC are reporting that two Orthodox Jewish secondary schools in London have been accused of pressurising parents into taking their children out of sex education lessons.
 Evidence has been obtained that the state-funded schools wrote to parents explaining how to withdraw pupils from mandatory relationships and sex education classes, which begin in 2020.
 One school specifically referred to a wish to stop the teaching of LGBTQ issues.